 Well, we beginners could do it.
 I was actually pretty amazed.
 We were able to do things in just a few short tries that I thought would take multiple classes to learn, which was definitely time we didn’t have in this 35-minute class.
 We broke off into groups and took turns being the spotter, base and flyer.
 I was amazed that I could actually do any of this.
 I never thought I would have the strength or balance for it.
 The spotter definitely helps a lot, but just being in the right position and distributing the weight properly makes such a huge difference.

 We even went over a move where a person is launched and carried from one person to another.
 I was happy to stand on the sidelines and just observe this one.

 I had Ian grab an extra picture at the end of a move he had missed earlier.
 I did the move with the instructor and thought she was CRAZY when she said to release hands, I mean that’s half my balance right there!
 Well, somehow I still managed to stay balanced.

 This is definitely something I’m interested in exploring further.
 They meet at Rotary Park on Thursday’s for a jam session, and that’s free for anyone to join.
 That’s usually the night I go to Orangetheory Fitness, but I’ve been looking at switching that to the morning time.
 I might just have to plan to check out Acro Yoga one of these weeks!

-We started with a warm up and went into the first circuit.
-This consisted of 20 seconds with the rope, a bear crawl and 15 medicine ball throws.
+We started with a warm-up and went into the first circuit.
+This consisted of 20 seconds with the rope, a bear crawl and 15 medicine ball throw.
 I was definitely feeling tired after round one, and we went through it three times.